Marco4413/CP77-RenderPlaneFix/README.md

 RenderPlaneFix.componentNamePatternsBlacklist

 -- This table contains string to boolean pairs.
--- Each entry of represents the full name
+-- Each entry represents the full name
 --  of a component to not be patched.
 RenderPlaneFix.componentNameBlacklist